elec-e8408-mini-project-2025/project-documentation/README.md

 9. Turn off the Raspberry Pi as if there was an power outage
 10. Wait 10 seconds
 11. Turn on the Raspberry Pi and the Hiking watch application
-12. The web application should automatically load.
+12. The Web Application should automatically load.
 Try setupping the Hiking Watch
 13. Start a hiking session and after small time period try to synchronize data

 Expected results: